KQED Media Literacy Innovator Program EligibilityKQED Media Literacy Innovator Program Eligibility

 - Librarian who supports teachers or students in media literacy learning

-Be an active user of KQED educational resources, including:
+Be an active user of KQED educational resources, including at least one of the following:

-- Having completed at least two KQED Teach courses, OR
+- Having completed at minimum of one KQED Teach Media Academy course

-- Participation of their full classroom in at least two KQED Learn Discussions or a youth media challenge
+- Participation with a minimum of one full class in at least two KQED Learn Discussions or one youth media challenge

 Have earned 1-2 KQED media literacy micro-credentials